elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 During our testing we have also spotted that the file was also deleted from the local machine, not only from the repository.

-We also blocked all direct pushed to the main branch using Settings on the Github (Settings -> General -> Branches -> Branch protection rule -> Tick boxes "Require a pull request before merging" and "Require approvals" -> Save changes).
+We also blocked all direct pushes to the main branch using Settings on the Github (Settings -> General -> Branches -> Branch protection rule -> Tick boxes "Require a pull request before merging" and "Require approvals" -> Save changes).

 We have created a new feature branch to work on and to push the changes to: feature/digits.